 The markets in which we operate are highly competitive and innovative.
 Our competitors may develop products that render our products less attractive or obsolete and our business may deteriorate.

-The markets for our products are highly competitive and our competitors may develop products that may more effectively compete with our products, thus negatively impacting our sales, financial conditions and business prospects.
+The markets for our products are highly competitive and our competitors may develop products that may more effectively compete with our products.
 Our competitors may have significantly more financial and other resources to invest in product development.
-We must continue to develop and market new products, or we risk our products becoming obsolete, in which case, our revenues may decline, and our business prospects may suffer.
+We must, therefore, continue to develop and market new products, or we risk our products becoming obsolete, in which case, our revenues may decline, adversely impacting our financial condition or our business prospects.

 Competition - Risk 2